irtimmer/TheWall/README.md

 Where `SERVER_IP` is the IP address of the server running the application, and `WALL_ID` is the ID of the wall you want to access.

+## Limitations

+Due to security restrictions, websites can't be totally fooled into thinking they are running in as a top-level document.
+This means that some websites may not work correctly when shown on the wall.
+For example, websites that use the `window.top` object to check if they are running in an iframe will not work correctly.
+To circumvent this, you can inject custom JavaScript to change the behavior of the website.

 ## WebRTC

 TheWall supports WebRTC for sharing your screen with the wall.